mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 previous simulation then the results should make a lot more sense.

 So finally we arrive at the end of this article on bitcoin mining.
-You now know all about hashing and how hashing is used in bitcoin for mining.
-There is a bit more information in the annex to fill in some small gaps, however everything already covered above is certainly enough to understand what bitcoin mining is and to get a feel for the amount of effort that it requires even for the fastest computers on the planet.
+You now know all about hashing and how hashing is used in bitcoin mining.
+There is a bit more information in the annex to fill in some small gaps, however, everything already covered above is certainly enough to understand what bitcoin mining is and to get a feel for the amount of effort that it requires even for the fastest computers on the planet.

 All that remains now is to mine a block.
 We can cheat at this because the above